sjkayle/game-center/README.md

 1. Clone the repository: `git clone https://github.com/sjkayle/frontend-pipes.git`

+2. Go to the directory: `cd frontend-pipes`

-2. Install the node modules: `npm install`
+3. Install the node modules: `npm install`

-3. Run the application: `npm start`
+4. Run the application: `npm start`

-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.